This post may contain affiliate links. Read our disclosure policy here.

 My friend, soup doesn’t get much better than a hearty, robust bowl of Minestrone.
 It’s a combination of vegetables, beans, and pasta simmered in a robust tomato broth.
 This is what you want on a cold, blustery day.

-Minestrone originated in Italy as a way to use leftover odds and ends of pasta and vegetables.
+Okay, time for a tiny backstory on this classic soup recipe: Minestrone originated in Italy as a way to use leftover odds and ends of pasta and vegetables.
+Short, simple, and sweet.

-And today, we’re keeping the concept the same with this stove top recipe so you can enjoy it anytime with whatever ingredients you have on hand; such as canned beans, the last cup of macaroni shells, and those lonely veggies in your vegetable bin or fridge.
+And today, we’re keeping the concept the same with this stovetop recipe so you can enjoy it anytime with whatever ingredients you have on hand; such as canned beans, the last cup of macaroni shells, and those lonely veggies in your vegetable bin or fridge.

 How to Make Minestrone